NOMA Australia Pop-Up

 NOMA‘s Australian pop-up, led by owner Rene Redzepi and his Copenhagen team of chefs that relocated for the period, drew sold-out bookings for the Australian native coastal ingredients-focussed menu.
 It provided an insight into urban foraging, led by chef and forager Elijah Holland, whom Redzepi had invited to join the team.
 With a stellar restaurant interior, created by Melbourne-based studio Foolscap led by director and head designer Adele Winteridge, featuring Tasmania wallaby pelts hung over chairs, Xanthorrhoea trees at the entrance, and a main desk of compressed earth likened to an eternal horizon of various shades, inspired by the warm colour palette of Australia’s land and sea.

-NOMA’s (now former) Head Pastry Chef Malcolm Livingstone II caught up with Champ photographer Mitch Lui, showcasing his adaptations for the Australian-focussed menu.
+NOMA’s Head Pastry Chef Malcolm Livingston II took Champ Magazine’s Joanna & Monique Kawecki and Champ photographer Mitch Lui, through the behind-the-scenes of the Australian Pop-Up, including the native ingredients that were foraged together with Head Forager Elijah Holland, showcasing his adaptations for the Australian-focussed menu.
 Including his re-creation of the Australian favourite ice-cream pastime Golden Gaytime, known as “Baytime”, made from raw raw peanut milk ice-cream finished with a caramel and freekeh glaze and threaded on a lemon myrtle stick.

 This article featured on Champ Online in February 2016.